Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 - **year**: year to ingest from source system.
 First level of the physical partition(*) in the destination system (datalake).
 - **month**: to ingest from source system.
 Second level of the physical partition in the destination system (datalake).
 - **aclPermissions**: definition of type of permission and AD groups groups that should be attributed to that year/month/file hierarchy.
 Type of permissions are: read, write and execute.
-Groups are AD Groups, and in the scope of the sample they have the following name convention: AADGR<PROJECT><DEPLOYMENT_ID>(**).
+Groups are AD Groups, and in the scope of the sample they have the following name convention: "AADGR"<PROJECT><DEPLOYMENT_ID>(**).
 - **created**: datetime fields that represents the date and time that the file was created in the source system.
 - **lastUpdatedSourceSystem**: datetime fields that represents the date and time that the file was last updated in the source system.
 - **lastUpdatedDatalake**: datetime fields that represents the date and time that the file was updated in the Data Lake.